Forget the Italian bakery – with this authentic recipe make Homemade Canolli shells and filling using mascarpone and ricotta cheese.

 Pour the dough onto a floured surface and knead until smooth.
 Then wrap in plastic wrap and let rest in the fridge for at least an hour.
 Once the dough is rested, it’s ready to roll.

-Next, In a medium pot with a heavy bottom, start heating either shortening or the vegetable oil of your choice to 380 degrees F.
+In a large pot with a heavy bottom, start heating either shortening or the vegetable oil of your choice to 380 degrees F.

 Can you make cannoli filling in advance?